10 Best Pet Insurance of 2018

 How We Compare Pet Insurance

 By and large, pet insurance companies offer two major types of coverage: comprehensive (accident and illness) and accident-only.
-There are providers, however, that allow more flexibility letting you to mix and match illness and accident coverage, or purchase certain conditions a la carte.
-Some companies offer wellness plans as add ons.
+There are a few pet insurance providers like Nationwide, however, that allow more flexibility letting you to mix and match illness and accident coverage, or purchase certain conditions a la carte.
+Some companies (for example, Embrace Pet Insurance) offer wellness plans as add ons.
 Wellness plans cover the animal for routine care, vaccinations, neutering, etc. Costs can vary widely, with accident-only plans usually being the cheapest option.
 No pet insurance plan covers pre-existing or congenital conditions if they are present before purchasing the policy.
 And some have waiting periods for specific congenital conditions (hip dysplasia, cruciate ligaments) when no claim will be allowed.

 All pet insurance companies will cover medical conditions.
 Some, as stated above, have optional wellness coverage.
 Sometimes called preventative care, this covers you from the things that are routine or expected over the course of a year.